dhasterok/LaserMapExplorer/docs/source/left_toolbox.rst

     :alt: LaME interface: left toolbox, n-Dim tab
     :width: 315

-    The *n-Dim* tab contains tools for plotting multidimensional data as either radar plots or trace element compatibility diagrams (a.k.a. spider diagrams).
+    n-Dim tab for creating multidimensional plots like spider diagrams and radar plots.

-This tab is used to produce trace element compatibility diagrams (spider plots) with data normalized to a set of reference concentrations.
-This tab is also used to produce radar plots (that look more like spider webs).
+The n-Dim tab is used for plotting multidimensional data as radar plots or trace element compatibility diagrams (spider plots).
+This tab allows you to produce spider plots with data normalized to a set of reference concentrations, as well as radar plots that resemble spider webs, offering versatile options for visualizing complex, multi-element data.

 Dimensional Reduction
 =====================

 .. figure:: _static/screenshots/LaME_PCA.png
     :align: center
-    :alt: LaME interface: left toolbox, pca tab
+    :alt: LaME interface: left toolbox, PCA tab
     :width: 315

-    The *PCA* tab contains tools for displaying a variety of plots relevant to principal component analysis, including maps of PCA dimension scores.
+    Dimensional Reduction tab with tools for principal component analysis visualization.

-Select from a range of plots relevant to principal component analyses using the *Plot type* dropdown, including:
+The Dimensional Reduction tab offers tools for principal component analysis (PCA) visualization.
+Use the Plot type dropdown to select from various PCA-related plots:

-* Variance - individual and cumulative explained variance for the principal components
+- Variance: Shows individual and cumulative explained variance for principal components.
-* Vectors - a heatmap showing vector components, useful for observing the influence of input fields on the variance (spread) in the data along each principal component axis
+- Vectors: Displays a heatmap of vector components, illustrating input field influence on data variance along principal component axes.
-* 2-D score plots - shows both the scores of individual data points along two principal component axes (*PC X* and *PC Y*) and the field components along each axis
+- 2-D score plots: Visualizes data point scores and field components along two principal component axes (PC X and PC Y).
-* Score maps - produces a score map for a single principal component, change the map by changing the value of *PC X* field.
+- Score maps: Generates a score map for a single principal component, adjustable via the PC X field.

-2-D score plots can also be displayed as a scatter or heatmap by selecting the corresponding from the *Plot type* dropdown.

-To save to the plot tree by clicking the |icon-launch| button.
+2-D score plots can be displayed as scatter plots or heatmaps.
+Save your plots to the plot tree by clicking the |icon-launch| button.

 Clustering
 ==========

-Clustering employs unsupervised machine learning to identify subsets of the data that contain similar characteristics in multidimensional space (i.e., similar geochemical characteristics).
-It is often a more efficient way to filter data when the goal is to isolate or exclude specific minerals from analyses.
-Two methods are currently implemented, *k-means* and *fuzzy c-means*, which are chosen from the *Method* dropdown.
-K-means is the simpler of the two algorithms, which optimizes the centroids of clusters by minimizing the distance of points nearest to each respective centroid.
-Fuzzy c-means differs in that it assumes that the clusters can overlap allowing for an additional score to be provided for each cluster in addition to map and assigning each point to the cluster with the highest score.

 .. figure:: _static/screenshots/LaME_Clustering.png
     :align: center
     :alt: LaME interface: left toolbox, clustering tab
     :width: 315

-    The *Clustering* tab contains tools for calculating and displaying multianalyte data classified into clusters based on similarities in properties.
-Clustering needs to be performed prior to creating a cluster mask.
+    Clustering tab for multivariate data classification and analysis.

+Clustering employs unsupervised machine learning to identify data subsets with similar multidimensional characteristics, often used to isolate or exclude specific minerals from analyses.
+LaME implements two clustering methods:

+* K-means: A simpler algorithm that optimizes cluster centroids by minimizing the distance of nearest points to each centroid.
+* Fuzzy c-means: Allows for overlapping clusters, providing an additional score for each cluster alongside the map and assigning each point to the highest-scoring cluster.

+Choose your preferred method from the Method dropdown.
+Note that clustering must be performed before creating a cluster mask.

 Special Functions
 =================

-These are not yet implemented, but will include methods to compute thermometry, barometry, dating using various isotopic systems, and multicomponent diffusion.
-If you have interest in applying a specific methods please contact us and we'll see what we can do.
+Special functions for computing thermometry, barometry, isotopic dating, and multicomponent diffusion are planned for future implementation.

 .. |icon-atom| image:: _static/icons/icon-atom-64.png
     :height: 2.5ex